Adventures in Malaysia: 6 Best Things to do in Gopeng

 Info

-Gua Tempurung is a limestone cave located about 15 minutes south of Gopeng.
-This cave is famous and a popular attraction as it boasts the largest limestone cave on the peninsular Malaysia.
+Gua Tempurung is a limestone cave located just south of Gopeng.
+This cave is famous and is popular attraction as it boasts the largest limestone cave on the peninsular Malaysia.
 It is about 1.9 kilometers long and stands 578 meters tall at its highest point.

 The cave has been formed by a river flow, and the river still flows through the cave.
 To enter the cave, you must go into a small opening with the river rushing out the mouth of the cave.
 Once inside the cave you follow along a carefully constructed path so you do not disturb the natural rock formations.